-If traditional health insurance is too expensive, Mira offers a low-cost health coverage option to your team.
+If traditional health insurance is too expensive, Mira offers a low-cost health coverage option for your team.
 For $25 per month, per employee, your employees can access lab tests, up to 80 percent prescription discounts, preventative, primary, and urgent care visits.
 Enroll your team today.

 Best Health Insurance Options for Small Business Owners

-As with buying health insurance for yourself, there are many factors to consider when purchasing health care insurance for your employees.
+As with buying health insurance for yourself, there are many factors to consider when purchasing health care insurance for your workers.
 Some criteria to compare are monthly premiums, deductibles, provider networks, prescription drug coverage, and extra benefits like a gym membership.

 The 5 best health insurance options for small business owners are:

 - Small group health insurance: These are private, ACA-compliant plans chosen by the small business owner, who decides how much of the premium the business will pay.

 - Qualified Small Employer Health Reimbursement Account (QSEHRA): Allows the employee to choose their health insurance coverage and get a portion of the premium reimbursed.